intj-t/intj-t/README.md

 ### Theories of Evolution Onto Music

 The piece, This Paradise I give thee, is a short composition for 13 instruments and baritone solo which draws inspiration from the diversity of the natural world alongside the words of Charles Darwin and John Milton.
-With this piece Gabriel maps processes and theories of evolution onto music
+With this piece Gabriel maps processes and theories of evolution onto music.

 <!--### Intel